QASymphony/protractor-sample/README.md

 2. Navigate to source code folder at `/path/to/protractor-sample/`
 3. Run this command to install required node modules: `npm run setup`

+## Run Protractor test from command line
-## Verify you can run Protractor test from command line before integrating it with Universal Agent following below steps
+This step is to verify you can run Protractor test from command line before integrating it with Universal Agent.

 ### Start WebDriver
 Still on Terminal, run this command to start WebDriver: `npm run start-webdriver`